ssorj/quiver/README.md

     $ cd quiver/
     $ source devel.sh

-The `devel` make target creates a local installation in your checkout.
+The `devel` make target creates a local installation in your checkout and runs a sanity test.

     $ make devel